The best movie title sequences

 The visuals are fast-paced and energetic, and the music is mysterious and catchy.
 This creates a sense of excitement and anticipation, which is appropriate for a film about a con artist who is always one step ahead of the law.

-9. The Walking Dead - Intro with Dark Design
+9. The Walking Dead - Intro With Dark Design

 This intro makes great use of grainy B-roll clips of desolate southern locations.
 Frame rate is increased as focus moves between foreground elements to create a sense of discomfort.
 The results is a very isolated feeling that's only amplified by a tense, slightly-frantic soundtrack.